Overview

 History

-Emission standards for new heavy-duty truck and bus engines in China follow the European precedent, and are known as China I, II, III, etc. China has historically implemented equivalent Euro emission standards approximately 7-8 years after Europe.
+Emission standards for new heavy-duty truck and bus engines in China follow the European precedent, known as China I, II, III, etc. China has historically implemented equivalent Euro emission standards approximately 7-8 years after Europe.

 The following table presents implementation dates for emission standards for heavy-duty diesel and gasoline vehicles in China.